Contact Lens Care

 Deciding on what adjustments to make

-Before you adjust your glasses, you need to decide what the problem is.
+Before you adjust your wonky glasses, you need to determine what the problem is.
 Here are some of the various problems you may encounter:

 1. The glasses are loose or sitting crooked

-If you have crooked glasses or your glasses are loose, you’ll need to adjust the arms.
-Here’s how:
+If you have crooked glasses or your glasses are loose, you’ll need to bend the left arm and/or the right arm.
+Here’s how to adjust the arms:

-- If the glasses are loose - simply heat up the plastic temple part of the frame and bend the arms towards each other around the area of the temple tips.
+• If the glasses are loose - simply heat up the plastic temple part of the frame and gently bend the arms towards each other around the area of the temple tips.

 The temple arms may become crooked and bent over time, often tilting to one side.
 This is how you can fix this problem: